Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Related Work

 \textit{\bfseries Inferring assertions or grammars to explain behaviours of SUT and their underlying causes.} Several studies have explored inferring assertions or grammars that explain particular behaviours of a SUT~\cite{kapugama2022human, gopinath2020abstracting, soremekun2020inputs, kampmann2020does, tosem, gaaloul2021combining, enrich}.
-For instance, approaches that aim to explain the circumstances of failure typically start with one or more known examples.
+For instance, approaches that aim to explain the circumstances of failures typically start with one or more known examples.
 They then generate additional tests iteratively, and infer assertions or grammars that explain the underlying causes of these failures.
-Such assertions can serve as test oracles and be used to predict test verdicts~\cite{kapugama2022human, kampmann2020does, tosem, enrich}.
-Several other studies have developed approximate assertions for ML frameworks and probabilistic programming systems~\cite{nejadgholi2019study, dutta2020detecting, dutta2021flex}.
-Approximate assertions determine test verdicts by comparing the SUT's outputs against expected ranges defined by statistical bounds or probabilistic thresholds.
-Rather than requiring exact output matches, the assertions check whether the observed outputs fall within these predefined acceptable bounds.
-Because these assertions rely on output evaluation, they require executing the SUT to collect output data for comparison.
-These studies mainly focus on detecting and fixing flaky tests by adjusting the thresholds that define acceptable output deviations for assertions~\cite{dutta2020detecting, dutta2021flex}.

-In contrast to existing assertion-inferring approaches, our work is the first to define assertion-based test oracles over the inputs of the SUT specifically for CPS.
-We propose a novel approach that employs interpretable techniques to generate assertion-based test oracles.
-Our evaluation focuses on flaky CPS simulators where we examine the impact of flakiness on the accuracy of the generated oracles for these systems.
+In contrast to these approaches, our work is the first to define assertion-based test validators for CPS.
+Our evaluation focuses on flaky CPS simulators where we examine the impact of flakiness on the accuracy of the test validators for these systems.